licheng5625/data-science-task/README.md

 ## Text Gereration
  We could train a RNN model to gererate text to simulate Leo Tolstoy.
 First I try a single layer RNN, after 20 epochs loss is stable around 0.0789.
 Source code refences to Jason Brownlee's [blog](https://machinelearningmastery.com/text-generation-lstm-recurrent-neural-networks-python-keras/).
  ```
+ loss: 2.6921 - acc: 0.2245 - val_loss: 2.7897 - val_acc: 0.2073

  Seed:
  " " he said at last. "you know i did all a father could for their education, and they have both turned "
  Result:
  "aa the  aoe  ao woe  ao woe  ao  an ah the  ao woe  ao  an ah the  ao woe
  ```
  The text are repeating itself.
 We can use more layers or more train data.
 So I try agin with 2 layer LSTM ,but I have no GPU laptop.
 It is still running 12:30 30.Nov.
+If the result is better, I will update here.